 04.03 Chiefs, Technical Branches, NRR or NSIR.
 Ensure that feedback on their programs is reviewed.
 Supervise the resolution of feedback on elements of the ROP within their branch’s scope of responsibilities.
 Authorize urgent feedback (see section 06.02, b. of this IMC).
 Perform final review on closure for all feedback.
 Recommend inspector training, as appropriate.

 04.04 Supervisors of staff submitting feedback forms.
 Review feedback forms.
-Add comments and authorization to the feedback forms and forward to the ROP Feedback Coordinator via email (ROP_Feedback Resource).
+Add comments and authorization to the feedback forms and forward to the ROP Feedback Coordinator via email address (ROP_Feedback Resource).

 04.05 ROP Feedback Coordinator.
 Receives approved feedback forms from the originators’ supervisors.
-Assigns a lead reviewer, enters the feedback form into the ROP feedback database, and forwards the feedback form to the lead reviewer.
+Assigns a lead reviewer, enters the feedback form into the ROP feedback database (and SharePoint site), and forwards the feedback form to the lead reviewer.
 Maintains the ROP feedback database and produces monthly reports.
 Notifies the originator and orginator’s supervisor upon the receipt and resolution of feedback forms.
-Adds closed ROP Feedback Forms to the NRC’s Agencywide Documents Access and Management System (ADAMS)
+Adds closed ROP Feedback Forms to the NRC’s Agencywide Documents Access and Management System (ADAMS), and the Closed Feedback Forms SharePoint site.

 04.06 Lead Reviewer.
 Is typically the technical lead for the program document referenced on the form.
-Reviews and resolves feedback forms or coordinates resolution with stakeholders, coordinates changes to the program guidance document, and ensures that the final resolution of feedback is consistent with overall program guidance and the ROP framework. pdates the on the ROP Feedback Forms Document Timelines site to communicate the date by which feedback forms need to be received to be considered for the upcoming revision of the document ecommends inspector training, as appropriate.
+Reviews and resolves feedback forms or coordinates resolution with stakeholders, coordinates changes to the program guidance document, and ensures that the final resolution of feedback is consistent with overall program guidance and the ROP framework.
+In addition, he or she updates the Target Issue Date on the ROP Feedback Forms Document Timelines site to communicate the date by which feedback forms need to be received to be considered for the upcoming revision of the document, as well as recommends inspector training, as appropriate.

 0801-05 DISCUSSION